zakpatrik/urbackup-server-docker/README.md

 ```
 ./build.sh
 ```
-On default the script will build a container for amd64.
+On default the script will build a container for amd64 with the most recent stable version.

 To build for other architectures the script accepts following argument:
 `./build.sh [ARCH] [VERSION]`